BlossomA/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to UrbanProBeauty

-I'm glad you are here.
-I plan to talk about ...
+where your inner beauty is all that matters to us